Several types of evaluation can be used to assess diabetes prevention and management programs. Each type of

 evaluation, impact evaluation, and economic evaluation are conducted after full implementation, once programs

 Improvement Research and Evaluation: Diabetes Initiative

-This is an example of an evaluation of the Diabetes Initiative demonstrating how to design and conduct an evaluation specific to diabetes
+diabetes self-management, demonstrating how to design and conduct an evaluation specific to diabetes

 Organization(s): Robert Wood Johnson Foundation